 Long term care refers to a broad range of services provided by skilled and intermediate care nursing facilities, long term acute care hospitals, assisted living centers, senior housing, home health care and services, hospice care, and continuing care retirement communities among other providers.

-Long term care providers face distinctive challenges because of the extended period of time that care is provided, the complex relationships that develop between providers, residents and residents’ families, the expectations of the baby boomer generation regarding the quality of services and the media challenges that such providers face on a daily basis.
+Long term care providers face distinctive challenges because of the extended time that care is provided, the complex relationships that develop between providers, residents and residents’ families, the expectations of the baby boomer generation regarding the quality of services and the media challenges that such providers face daily.

-The wide range of services provided by Clark Hill long term care attorneys also includes:
+The wide range of services provided by our long term care attorneys also includes:

 - Handling resident rights complaints, complaint investigations instituted by state and/or federal agencies, plans of correction and survey appeals.

-- Helping to comply with privacy, security and breath notification requirements for healthcare data under HIPAA/HITCECH and applicable state laws.
+- Helping to comply with privacy, security, and breach notification requirements for healthcare data under HIPAA and the Health Information Technology for Economic and Clinical Health Act (HITECH) and applicable state laws.

 - Explaining to patients/residents/consumer and their family members the limits of what can be done for patients/residents/consumers with multiple medical issues.